 Coconut on the other hand is everywhere.
 Some fruit stands sell the meat for very cheap, about $3.00 for a full bag.
 The organic store near my house often sells whole coconuts for just $1.50 each!
 How lucky am I?!
 Coconut is my favorite everyday snack and there is plenty of it here 🙂 My husband and I often go to the local green waste drop off area by my house to look for coconuts that the tree trimmers just throw away by the dozens…..sometimes we are able to fill multiple containers with fresh coconut water and then we freeze the fresh meat.

-- spread the mixture evenly on the bottom of an 8x8-inch pan lined with parchment paper.
+- Spread the mixture evenly on the bottom of an 8×8-inch pan lined with parchment paper.
 Be sure to use one large piece of paper covering the entire pan that overlaps on all four sides.

-- bake at 350°F for approximately 20 minutes or until the top starts to brown and the pineapple/coconut layer is firm
+- Bake in a preheated oven at 350°F for approximately 20 minutes or until the top starts to brown and the pineapple/coconut layer is firm.